Does appreciating your husband seem difficult? Here’s one powerful secret that can help …

 If you try to find at least one thing to be thankful for each day – especially when you’re most annoyed with your husband – your gratitude can start to transform your attitude.

 And if you start to actually tell your husband how you’re thankful for him, you might start to notice a big change in your relationship.
 Who doesn’t like knowing they’re appreciated!?
-(You might even start thinking of other ways to show your husband you love and appreciate him.)
+(You might even start thinking of other ways to show your husband you love, understand, and appreciate him.)

 As you try to focus on being thankful for your husband and what he adds to your life, it just might add a little (or big) spark back to your marriage.
 And that would be something to be thankful for!